shineleo19/personal_portfolio/README.md

 # My Personal Portfolio Website

 Welcome to the repository for my personal portfolio website.
-This site showcases my skills, projects, and professional experience as a [your profession/title].
+This site showcases my skills, projects, and professional experience as a engineering student.

 ## 📋 Overview

-This portfolio website serves as a digital resume and project showcase, built with [technologies you used, e.g., "HTML5, CSS3, and JavaScript" or "React and Node.js"].
+This portfolio website serves as a digital resume and project showcase, built with "HTML5", "CSS3" and "JavaScript" ‼️

 ## ✨ Features

 - Responsive design that works on desktop, tablet, and mobile devices
 - Interactive UI elements to enhance user experience
-- Project showcase with detailed descriptions and live demos
+- Project showcase with detailed descriptions and source code
 - Contact form for potential employers or collaborators
-- [Any other unique features of your site]
+- It direct to my email address, linkedin profile, instagram profile.

 ## 🛠️ Technologies Used